BLUE OR PURPLE CORN - A SPECIAL FOOD FOR DEVELOPMENT

 HOW IMPORTANT IS A TRACE OF LIME IN PURPLE CORN CHIPS?

 Some brands of purple corn products state on the label that the corn is prepared using a trace of lime.
-This is an ancient way of balancing and enhancing corn products.
-The lime, or calcium hydroxide, changes the pH to more alkaline, which shifts the availability of certain nutrients in the product.
-For example, it may enhance the availability of lysine, which can be low in corn.
+This is an ancient way of loosening the hull of the corn, and may enhance the product in other ways.

-While soaking in lime enhances the overall nutrition of corn, it does not increase the amount of the chemicals needed for development, so we donŐt require or recommend it much.
+While soaking in lime may enhance the overall nutrition of corn, it does not increase the amount of the chemicals needed for development, so we donŐt require or recommend it much.